 A tailored approach focuses on expanding to different markets and targeting them with custom products, services and messages, including communicating with consumers in their native language.
 When Ikea entered the Japanese market again in 2006, they have spent over 5 years conducting an in-depth research into understanding their potential customers.
 Not only the company changed their products rage, but also prepared a tailored marketing messages crafted especially for their new customers:

 In order for a company to fully understand their target market and prepare a tailored message, it is essential to involve a professional translation agency which specialises in providing business translation and localisation services.

 People prefer to shop in their native language

+For a French customer, if he sees an ad in another language other than his own, he might want it to auf französisch übersetzen (translate to French) instead of just reading it plainly and not understanding the emotion.
 If you assume that customers speak your language well enough to skip the translation step, you are wrong.
 In reality, there is an undeniably strong association between in-language content and a consumer’s likelihood of making a purchase.
 A study conducted by the Common Sense Advisory shows that a vast majority of people within Europe prefers to shop online on websites which provide information about the products and services in their native language.
 The study found that:

 - 72.1% of consumers spend most or all of their time on websites in their own language.

 - 72.4% of consumers said they would be more likely to buy a product with information in their own language.